ethanthoma/personal-website/posts/abusing_use.md

 }
 ```

-The reason I like this is because it isn't as nested but I still keep the listed
+This, this I like.

+This code isn't as nested.
+We clearly see we are making a list and append to it
+three times.
+We can pass expressions without having everything cramped up next
-things on the same context level.
-The `done` value stops the user from mixing UI
+to each other in a list.
+The `done` value stops the user from mixing UI element
-element specific functions, like the `has` function, in the top level scope.
+specific functions, like the `has` function, in the top level scope, making the
+API safe and pretty.

 Another thing is attributes.
 In lustre, it is a list that the user defines, the
 first parameter passed to all the elements in the example.
 My UI library is done